jhochwald/PowerShell-collection/CONTRIBUTING.md

 - Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), explain what your patch does, and why it is needed.
 - Keep it simple: Any patch that changes a lot of code or is difficult to understand should be discussed before you put in the effort.
 We can discuss that right here in the Issue tracker.

-Once you have tried the above, create a GitHub [pull request](https://github.com/jhochwald/PowerShell-collection/pulls) to notify me of your changes.
+Once you have tried the above, create a GitHub [pull request](https://github.com/Enatec/MicrosoftEndpointManager/pulls) to notify me of your changes.

-### Code Signing

-If you have a valid codesigning certificate, please sign the contributed file within the `signed` directory.
-If you don't have a valid codesigning certificate, just go ahead and contribute.
-I will take care about the signing for you.

 ## License